jirikuncar/eelap/docs/source/quickstart.rst

                 next_task <- tasks_in_path[0]  # next task in path
                 j <- next_task.ialpha(time)  # closest activation index
                 new_start <- next_tasks.alpha(j)  # closest activation time
-                # find posible paths for next task in path from new start.
+                # find possible paths for next task in path from new start.
                 for all path in generate_paths(new_start, stop, tasks_in_path):
                     # join current activation index with found tuple
                     paths.append( path.prepend(i) )